onflow/flow-go/language.md

     pub const b: Int

     // Declare a private variable field,
-    // only readable and writeable in the current and inner scopes
+    // only readable and writable in the current and inner scopes
     //
     var c: Int

     // Declare a public variable field, not settable,
-    // only writeable in the current and inner scopes,
+    // only writable in the current and inner scopes,
     // readable in all scopes
     //
     pub var d: Int

     // Declare a public variable field, settable,
-    // readable and writeable in all scopes
+    // readable and writable in all scopes
     //
     pub(set) var e: Int